 My current works in progress include:

-The Grey Line — a medical-thriller novel about a neuroimager’s discovery of the soul
+The Grey Line — a medical-thriller about fictional science, scientific literacy, and murder

-Untitled — quasi-historical in which Einstein and Freud investigate a murder in Venice
+Untitled — quasi-historical novel in which Einstein and Freud investigate murder in Venice

 Shrinks — a one-hour drama pilot about psychiatric residency